 Try to be calm but firm without being aggressive in tone or stance when giving directions to your children.
 When parenting our children we want to be positive in the words we choose (see tip #1) without being wishy-washy in our tone of voice or body language.
 While setting limits with our children, positive parenting occurs when we can be a confident and firm yet still be warm and caring.

-Online Parenting Tips #5: Show empathy when following through on consequences.
+Parenting Tip #4: Show empathy when following through on consequences.

 There are two types of consequences, natural and logical.
 Natural consequences are not imposed, they just happen as a result of naturally occurring processes.
 An example of this would be when a child keeps leaving his skateboard in the yard and it gets stolen.
 Logical consequences are the rules we create as parents.
 An example of this is when a child leaves her toys out and because her parent has to put them away they are placed in a storage space and not released until the child pays a fine from his/her allowance (by the way, this is a good way to find out how many toys they really don’t need).